as-shura/darkstyle/README.md

-# Qt Frameless Window with DarkStyle
+# Frameless Dark Style Window in Qt5
 simple MainWindow class implementation with frameless window and custom dark style.

 It adds also support for titlebar and buttons (minimize, maximize, close)